A pioneer in the robo-investing space, Wealthfront is suitable for both newbie investors as well as investors with larger taxable portfolios.

 Is Wealthfront Legit?

-Wealthfront is an investment broker, and once you have set up your account and funded it, the company is able to begin managing your investment portfolio.
+Wealthfront is an SEC registered investment advisor, and once you have set up your account and funded it, the company is able to begin managing your investment portfolio.
 The company is legitimate, and continuously monitors your portfolio and periodically rebalance it back to your target mix, carefully taking the volatility of each asset class and your tax situation into consideration.
 In fact, Tim Ferriss is an an angel investor.

 In order to open an account, you need to invest at least $500.
 Usually, Wealthfront charges no advisory fee for the first $10,000 in assets under management.
 However, if you get started by signing up here and following the simple instructions, you'll get your first $15,000 assets managed with no advisory fee.